-To make matter worse, the Government has never informed explicitly about the criteria to be "designated school", such as the ratio of EM students in the school.
+At present, there are 25 designated primary and secondary schools receiving an annual government grant from \$300,000 to \$600,000, for the propose of developing school based Chinese language education to their NCS students.
+The Government planned to increase the number of designated schools to 28 in the coming academic year.
+Unison acknowledges such provision would benefit the students.
+Yet we concern about the vagueness of the criteria to be a "designated school".
 According to Government statistics, there are schools having EM students up to a ratio of as high as 56-83%, but have still not been categorized as designated schools.
 On the other hand, it is also not clear that how the amount of cash allowances is calculated.
 For instance, in 2008/09, two high schools took in 792 and 91 EM students respectively.
 Yet both of them received the same amount of allowance, i.e., \$600,000.